vranki/ExtPlane/README.md

 * Qt / C++
     * A cross-platform Qt client library that allows easy integration of ExtPlane with Qt projects.
       This library also provides a simulation mode for quick and easy testing.
+Used in ExtPlane-Panel.
     * https://github.com/vranki/ExtPlane/tree/master/client/extplane-client-qt
 * Java
     * Created by Pau G